KoljaB/Linguflex/README.md

 ## Introduction

 Linguflex 2.0 emerges from a deep-rooted passion for science fiction, aspiring to create voice-based, dynamic, and convincingly human-like interactions with AI.
-While the landscape is populated with similar offerings, Linguflex distinguishes itself through its relentless pursuit of minimal latency, ensuring rapid responses without compromising on quality.
-This version marks a significant stride towards realizing a versatile, yet specialized AI assistant.
+Linguflex is a solid voice based function calling framework supporting a variety of LLMs (local included).
+It combines relentless pursuit of minimal latency (ensuring rapid responses) with a outstanding TTS voice quality, all locally generated.
+This new version marks a significant stride towards realizing a versatile, yet specialized AI assistant.

 ## Key Advancements in 2.0